willdurand/willdurand.github.io/_posts/2015-01-16-rethinking-my-life-on-the-internets.md

 For years, I helped Google track you by using Google Analytics.
 I do **apologize** for that.
-I switched to [Piwik](http://piwik.org/) last month thanks to [Geoffrey](https://twitter.com/ubermuda), and I now recommend it over Google Analytics.
+I switched to [Piwik](http://piwik.org/) last month thanks to @ubermuda, and I now recommend it over Google Analytics.

 I am now looking for alternatives to [Disqus](https://disqus.com/) for the same reasons, but it is a bit complicated since this blog is basically static HTML,